ELLIOTTCABLE/espresso-sugar-standard/Naming/Programming language zones.markdown

 construct that is meant to seperate out a piece of code from other code, goes here.

-Worth noting: oftentimes a `container.expression` is also a `container.statement`.
-In these situations, it's appropriate to "stack" them into `container.expression.statement`.

 - `container`:
   - `container.class...`
   - `container.function...`